-I was born and grew up in South Africa and am an ecologist and project director committed to science-based restoration and endangered species recovery.
+I was born and grew up in South Africa and am an ecologist and conservationist committed to science-based restoration and endangered species recovery.

-At the age of 10 I knew I wanted to dedicate myself to wild cat conservation.
+At the early age of 10 I dreamed of dedicating myself to wild cat conservation.
 Of course back then I never imagined I'd see the day when the African lion would be sliding towards extinction.
-Working towards the protection and recovery of lions is a call of duty and a passion for me, one which I don't for a second take for granted.
+Working towards the protection and recovery of lions is a call of duty and a passion for me.

 The decade ahead will be pivotal for the future of lions – whether we save them or whether we lose them in the wild forever will depend on what we can collectively achieve.
 And Gorongosa – and Mozambique overall - will for sure play a role and be part of this story.